Danube Swabians: Diaspora

 Many left Romania for West Germany between 1970 and 1990, and this trend increased in 1990.
 Many were literally sold to the Federal Republic of Germany, from the 70s until 1990.
 Since the fall of communism and the formation of new nations with new borders, the forces for movement of people among European nations have changed.
 Hungary joined the European Union and travel between nations became simpler.
 From 2001 to 2011, the number of those identifying as German in Hungary increased sharply, comparing the census tables from the two years.
 Explanations for the increase seem complex, including the willingness of citizens to claim the ethnic identity.

+The greatest concentrations of Danube Swabians in the United States were in New York, Rochester, Trenton, Chicago, Cleveland, Cincinnati, Akron, Mansfield, Philadelphia, Detroit, Milwaukee, St. Louis, and Los Angeles.
+The diaspora communities of Danube Swabians maintain their language and customs in numerous societies and clubs.
+The number of organizations is shrinking as the generations that lived in the Danube Swabian homelands die.